Paventhanpkp/rest-api/README.md

 		Note:
 			facing issue with temyers/cucumber-jvm-parallel-plugin, which is still using old version of cucumber-junit dependency 'info-cukes' and hence facing 'cucumber.api.junit does not exist' issue.
 As a work around manually created multiple parallelTest classes file and triggered parallel execution.

-execute the project with mvn goals 'clean verify' Example: <b>mvn clean verify -DTestEnv="DIT" -Dlog4j.configurationFile="file:log4j2.xml"</b>
+execute the project with mvn goals 'clean verify'<br>Example: <b>mvn clean verify -DTestEnv="DIT" -Dlog4j.configurationFile="file:log4j2.xml"</b>